joakim/entofu/README.md

 Alpha.
 The algorithm is fully implemented and seems to be correct, but has not yet been thoroughly tested.

 Next: Write a test suite.
-Maybe make it streamy?

 ### Usage